ostdotcom/website-docupony/platform/docs/1-create.md

 ![create-account](/platform/docs/assets/token-setup/account_setup.png)

 :::warning Account Owner Address
 * This is an important address.
-If you lose the associated private key, you will lose access to Brand Tokens you mint.
+If you lose the associated private key, you will lose access to Tokens you mint.
 * You associate the owner address with OST Platform by doing a personal signature.
 This signature is to ensure you as a user are the owner of the MetaMask account and it's real.
 :::